mikejac/node-red-contrib-google-smarthome/README.md

 **Local Authentication**

+  `Use Google Login`: If enabled, use the Google login authentication.

+  `Login Client ID`: If Google Login is enabled, The client id you gained from the *Google Sign-In* integration..

+  `Authorized emails`: If Google Login is enabled, The email, comma-separated, authorized to log in.

-  `Username` and `Password`: A username and password used when you link Google SmartHome to this node.
+  `Username` and `Password`: If Google Login is disabled, a username and password used when you link Google SmartHome to this node.

   `Token Duration`: The authorization token duration used by Google SmartHome to identify itself to node-red SmartHome plugin.
 Default is 60 minutes.